follang/docs/docs/300_macros/buildin.md

 weight: 100
 ---

-{{% notice tip %}}

-WITH BUILD-INS, ALTERNATIVES, MACROS, DEFAULTS AND TEMPLATES, YOU CAN COMPLETELY MAKE A NEW TYPESYSTEM, WITH ITS OWN KEYWORDS, IDENTIFIERS, AND BEHAVIOUR.

-{{% /notice %}}

-{{% notice warn %}}

-IT IS NOT SUGGESTED TO RELAY HEAVILY ON MACROS BECAUSE THE CODE MIGHT LOOSES THE READABILITY WHEN SOMEONE TRIES TO USE YOUR CODE.

-{{% /notice %}}

 Fol has many build-in functions and macros offered by compiler, and you access them by . (with space/newline/bracket before):

 ```